gvwilson/thirdbit/_posts/2014/2014-12-01-goalposts-for-digital-humanities.md

     I would then like to build out to more sophisticated material – I agree that overcoming fear of the command-line and being able to navigate a file structure and move files around is important.
-I'm also definitely with you on web-scraping...
-    Key-words in context and topic modelling are great things to be able to do.
+I'm also definitely with you on web-scraping… Key-words in context and topic modelling are great things to be able to do.
 And everyone loved making graphs when I trailed the NLTK materials, so definitely include some basic visualisation.